aws-samples/lambda-refarch-imagerecognition/Workshop/step-2.md

 1. Select the `ImageProcessing` state machine.
 Click on **Edit state machine**

-1. Scroll down and paste in the JSON generated from Step Easy tool in Step 2A
+1. Scroll down and paste in the JSON generated from Step 2A

 1. You can click on the &#x21ba; icon next to **Visual Workflow** to refresh the visual representation of the state machine: